 Webpack's output target is controlled by the

 target field.
-You'll learn about the main targets next and dig into library specific options after that.
+You'll learn about the primary targets next and dig into library-specific options after that.

-Webpack uses the web target by default.
-This is ideal for a web application like the one you have developed in this book.
-Webpack bootstraps the application and load its modules.
+web target by default.
+The target is ideal for a web application like the one you have developed in this book.
+Webpack bootstraps the application and loads its modules.
 The initial list of modules to load is maintained in a manifest, and then the modules can load each other as defined.